ralikio/sap-btp-service-operator/chart/README.md

 # sap-btp-operator Helm Chart

+## Overview

-This is a custom version of the sap-btp-operator helm chart.
+This is a custom version of the sap-btp-operator Helm chart.

-The upstream version of the sap-btp-operator helm chart has a dependency on the jetstack cert-manager.
+The upstream version of the sap-btp-operator Helm chart has a dependency on the Jetstack cert-manager.
 This custom version makes [jetstack/cert-manager](https://github.com/jetstack/cert-manager) optional and adds the possibility to use a custom caBundle or [gardener/cert-management](https://github.com/gardener/cert-management).

 ## Prerequeisites